Styles for em and en rules and the textual dash

 The Australian government style manual, Style manual: For Authors, Editors and Printers, recommends no spaces round the em rule.

-In business writing, many writers use the Microsoft default for a dash (sometimes called a textual dash).
+In business writing, many writers use the Microsoft default for a dash (textual dash).
 It looks like an unspaced en rule.

 The weather is wonderful – how was your holiday?